7 ways to get discount eyeglasses

 AARP members can get an eye exam for a $50 copay plus 30% off a complete pair of glasses with lenses and frames.

 The discounts aren’t limited to AAA and AARP.
-Many employers offer employee discount programs that give employees, their families and retirees10-50% off services and products including eye care and eyewear.
+Many employers offer employee discount programs that give employees, their families and retirees 10% to 50% off services and products including eye care and eyewear.

 5. Don’t pay the sticker price

 You may be leaving money on the table if you’ve never asked your eye doctor for a price break.

 A Consumer Reports survey found that most buyers don’t negotiate, but more than 25% of those who requested a discount saved $100 or more on eyeglasses.